botre/anki-decks/src/lua.md

 Metatables allow us to change the behavior of table.

-Lua always create new tables without metatables.
+Lua always creates new tables without metatables.

 ## Set the metatable of a table